Love, Sanity, or Medical School

 Another patient I saw today also has multiple medical problems.
 This patient cannot afford his medications either, but it’s because he keeps spending his money on cigarettes, alcohol, and cocaine.
 Sometimes I wonder how to impress upon people that they must take care of their bodies.

 6:30 pm: Casey told me he found an apartment.
 I guess that’s a good thing.
 Back to studying.

 August 15: Thursday

-2:16 pm: He's still not here so I began thinking about the rise in emergency department visits related to women getting Ben Wa balls stuck in them and needing removal after 50 Shades of Grey was released.
+2:16 pm: He’s still not here so I began thinking about the rise in emergency department visits related to women getting Ben Wa balls stuck in them and needing removal.
+This problem really skyrocketed after 50 Shades of Grey was released.

 The 2:15 walked in limping but it is most likely sciatica, not a true “butt pain.”
 Oh well.
-I think Dr. Gupta is also secretly a little disappointed at the anticlimactic visit.
-Our patient however found the situation entertaining as he kept repeating, “I have a pain in my butt, haha.”
+I think Dr. Newbie is also secretly a little disappointed at the anticlimactic visit.
+Our patient, however, found the situation entertaining as he kept repeating, “I have a pain in my butt, haha.”
 No sir, you have hip pain that shoots down your leg.
 Let’s not exaggerate and get the medical staff really interested for nothing.

 6:01 pm: My brain is a bit fried from studying.
 I’m in a bad mood about Casey finding an apartment.
 I’m not doing well today.

 August 16: Friday